ColoredCow/portal/docs/installation.md

    ```sh
    npm run dev
    ```
     A possible error may arise with `cross-env`.
-So try running the following commands - -To clear a cache in npm, we need to run the npm cache command in our terminal.
+So try running the following commands.
+   - To clear a cache in npm, we need to run the npm cache command in our terminal.
    ```sh
    npm cache clear --force
    ```
-   -Then,
+   - Then,
    ```sh
    npm install cross-env